-The geometric modelling technique has revolutionized the design and manufacture of products to a great extent.
-Although there have been various ways of representing an object, the most commonly used modelling technique is Solid Modelling.
-The two main ways to express solid models are Boundary Representation modelling and Constructive Solid Geometry modelling.
+The geometric modeling technique has revolutionized the design and manufacture of products to a great extent.
+Although there have been various ways of representing an object, the most commonly used modeling technique is Solid Modelling.
+Boundary Representation modeling and Constructive Solid Geometry modeling are the two main ways to express solid models.

-The primitives themselves are regarded as valid CSG models, where each primitive is bounded by orientable surfaces (Half-spaces).
+The primitives are considered valid CSG models, where each primitive is bounded by orientable surfaces (Half-spaces).

 These simple primitives are in generic form and must be confirmed by the user to be used in the design.
-The primitive may require transformations like scaling, translation, and rotation to be assigned a coveted position.
+The primitive may require scaling, translation, and rotation transformations to be assigned a coveted position.

 There are two kinds of CSG schemes:

-Primitive based CSG: It is a popular CSG scheme based on bounded solid primitives, R-sets.
+Primitive-based CSG: A popular CSG scheme based on bounded solid primitives, R-sets.

 Some attributes of CSG are as follows:

-- CSG is fundamentally different from the BREP model, where it does not store faces, edges and vertices.
+- CSG fundamentally differs from the BREP model, which does not store faces, edges, or vertices.
 Instead, it evaluates them as needed by algorithms.